johnantonn/johnantonn/README.md

 Hello, I am Giannis!

-I've been trying to optimize a notoriously complex loss function by navigating an extremely high-dimensional, non-convex space-time manifold, one small step at a time.
+Trying to optimize a notoriously complex loss function by navigating an extremely high-dimensional, non-convex space-time manifold, one small step at a time.

-I've learned a lot along the way but there's still so much more to learn.

 **A piece of advice for this mysterious journey**:
 - Wisely choose the loss function(s) you want to optimize.